the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Risk matrix

 A risk matrix is a way of quantifying what’s going on with the thing you’re interested in.
 One axis measures exposure in some way, and the other the impact of a mishap.
 The further from the origin, the more safeguards are needed to make the risk acceptable.

+### Roadmapping

+This is the creation of a roadmap for your project.
+It is an outline for the work you need to do.
+It covers your goals, vision and a timeline for tasks.

 ### Robust